 exercise

 I love my daily walks, several of them with my dogs.
 I am getting lots of miles covered, according to my Fitbit, I am well above average when it comes to the steps I take.
 However, just like my clients, I know I need to do more.
-Yoga is one form of exercise I love, bike riding, even working with light weights.dog walking for exercise
+Yoga is one form of exercise I love, bike riding, even working with light weights.A modern living room with a white sectional sofa and large windows.

 Over the summer though, it gets hot and humid.
 Really hot and really humid.
 So, I don’t enjoy the walks as much, I set a goal of daily yoga and I plan on bike riding.
 Then life gets in the way and after all, it is hot and humid.
 So, exercise can get forgotten.
 That is until my waistline screams at me because clothes aren’t meant to stretch that much.